-Alcohol abusers' depression often related to drinkingFebruary 12th, 2013 in Addiction /
+Alcohol abusers' depression often related to drinkingFebruary 12, 2013 in Medicine & Health / Addiction

 For problem drinkers, bouts of depressive symptoms are often the direct result of their heavy alcohol intake, according to a study in the March issue of the Journal of Studies on Alcohol and Drugs.

 Experts have long known that heavy drinking can spur temporary episodes of depression—what's known as "substance-induced depression."
 However, this information is not always apparent to busy clinicians, and the new findings strengthen the evidence that the phenomenon exists as well as how common and clinically important it is.

 "I don't know that the average person realizes that heavy drinking can induce mood problems," said lead researcher Marc A. Schuckit, M.D., of the University of California, San Diego School of Medicine.